 Step 4: If you forget to use InPrivate Browsing, you can still get rid of the details of what you looked at.
 For more information, see our guide How to delete internet history.
 To keep your browser secure, we recommend that you clear your browsing history, cache and cookies regularly.

 Other good things to do

 - Keep your passwords secret and don’t use the same one for everything.
 Read our guide How to choose a password.
 We recommend that you update your password regularly.

-- Beware of ‘phishing‘ emails.
-These often look like they’ve come from a bank or similar institution and usually ask you to click a link to verify your identity.
+- Beware of ‘phishing‘ emails, these often look like they’ve come from a bank or similar institution and usually ask you to click a link to verify your identity.
 These emails are never genuine and should always be deleted.

 - When shopping online, only use reputable sites.
 The Shopsafe website has a directory of secure UK shops as well as advice on safe online shopping.
 Never submit any personal information if you are unsure.